Twin Cities, Minnesota · 2026 · Three Voices

 People are like, "You can't be Black American."
 And I'm like, "Yeah, I am" — and I'm never offended.
 But it's always odd for me when people ask, "Where are you from?"
 And I'm like, "I'm from Chicago."
 "Well, no, where's your parents from?"
 "They're from Chicago."
 "And they gave you a name like that?
 Where are your parents' parents from?"
 I'm like, "I don't know, they were slaves many, many years ago."

 And then people say, "In my country" or "In my language, this is what your name means."
 I had one Uber driver from Liberia tell me I should do the 23andMe to figure out what part of Africa I'm from.
 And so I've been a bystander in the Diaspora Wars, watching it and trying to correct people.
 When I was younger, I was a part of that — where we made fun of how dark a kid was.
 And I always had a curiosity: why does it matter?
 Regardless of whether you're African or African American, why does this distinction matter so much?
-And I was like — we are proud people.
-Globally, we are proud people.
+We are proud people—globally, we are proud people.

 If you look at anything that we do, we are very proud people.
 "I'm Somali."
 "I'm Kenyan."
 "I'm from the West Coast."
 "I'm from LA."
 "I'm from Brazil."
 Afro anything is very proud, very bold, very — "this is who I am" — which is to our benefit.
 But where it hurts us is when we start to do the thing that white supremacy taught us, which is to say, "I'm more than you because I am this thing.
 I'm better than you because I am this thing."
 Difference don't make you better or worse.
 You're just different.